 Living with mental illness and the self-help methods I tried

-Some of you will already know a bit about my journey, but after recent personal trials and tribulations, I thought I’d revisit this post.
+Some of you will already know a bit about my journey.
+However, after recent personal trials and tribulations, I thought I’d revisit this post.

-I wanted to remind myself how bad that period of my life was, how far I’d come, how I got through it, and what helped.
-Having re-read the post I realise now that no matter what life throws at me, I will never let myself become that low ever again.
+It reminded me how bad that period of my life was.
+I was able to see how far I’d come, how I got through it, and what helped.
+Having re-read the post I realised that no matter what life throws at me, I will never let myself become that person again.
 I will seek out support way before it gets to that level.

 If you see anything of yourself or your own experiences in this post, perhaps you’ll feel relieved that you’re not alone, and you’ll seek support.

 While reading my story you might gain new insight into different mental health problems, and understand how difficult it is for people who experience mental illness.
 Maybe you’ll recognise some of the symptoms in a friend or family member and learn how you might be able to help them.